ljubobratovicrelja/aegear/README.md

 ## 🧠 Acknowledgments

-Special thanks to Gina and Uroš from the HAKI research team, whose collaboration and encouragement sparked the development of this toolkit.
+Special thanks to Gina and Uroš, whose collaboration and encouragement sparked the development of this toolkit.

 ## 📖 References